diegargon/ProjectBaseV2/README.md

 Lastest add/canges? first latest
 ================================
+* CORE.inc && frontend,
+use frontent for load pages, each plugin must register the pages allowed to get added the option for load a page on disk or a virtual page (function based)
 * SMBasic * Perms
 * News * Perms
 * Links/Core - Table for keep links